greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Fixed a problem with the window preview, if the window had a small height, when using the context menu (Windows Vista and later)
 * Fixed a problem with temp-files being removed before they were used, now using a delay of ~10 hours
 * Removed clipboard monitoring, which hopefully solves some problems with Virtual Machines
+* Fixed click on editor button not working if the window didn't have focus
+* Fixed problem with the print dialog not having focus if opened from the editor "print" button
+* Fixed bug #3482709 print with timestamp cropped the image
+* Removed the always active CaptureForm, which resulted in greenshot not "recovering" when a capture caused an exception.
+* Improved the auto-capture mode to honor some settings better

 Features added:
-* Greenshot can now run in 64 bit mode, if the OS supports it.
+* Greenshot will now run in 64 bit mode, if the OS supports it.
 * Added a "destinations" concept, making it possible to select all destinations from the main settings or using them inside the editor.
 * Added a "processor" concept, making it possible to modify the capture before it's send to a destination.
 Currently there is only an internal implementation which replaces the TitleFix plugin.
 * Added Office destinations (Word, Excel, Powerpoint & Outlook) with dynamic resolving of open "instances".
+* Added Ctrl/shift logic to the editor, hard to explain (see help) but hold one of the keys down and draw..

 0.8.1-Unstable (Build 1483)